mvitale1989/docker-compose-target/README.md

   be transferred to the remote host, but the container rebuild logic might not detect their change.
 To force a rebuild and redeploy of your projects, use `-e { dct_recreate: True }` while launching the `ansible-playbook` program.
+- `dct_cache_path`: the path to which your docker-compose projects will be copied to.
+- `dct_reminder`: if the message reminding you of the `dct_create` flag annoys you, during the build and deploy task, you can disable it by setting this variable to `False`.

 Example Playbook